Rha3L/Rha3L/README.md

 ### Hi there 👋

-Welcome to my GitHub account.
+Welcome to my GitHub.
 I'm Rhae 😁

 I’m currently working on frontend lanuages and frameworks including Javascript, Typescript, React and Nodejs.